Guerrero slugs 3 HRs despite gash on hand, Jays beat Yankees

 TRAINER’S ROOM

-Blue Jays: Manager Charlie Montoyo says Toronto may shift to a six-man rotation.
+Blue Jays: Montoyo says Toronto may shift to a six-man rotation.
 RHP Ross Stripling could be plugged in to start Friday against Oakland.

 Yankees: LHP Jordan Montgomery is expected to pitch as scheduled Friday at Baltimore despite taking a 103 mph comebacker off his left knee.